What exactly is ePHI? Who has to worry about it? Where can it be safely located?

-- As this is ePHI and you are covered by HIPAA, you are now responsible for protecting this information going forward with all the security and privacy due per HIPAA.
+- As this is ePHI and HIPAA covers you, you are now responsible for protecting this information with all the security and privacy due per HIPAA.

 This means that from the moment that patient’s email hits your account, you must take all reasonable measures to safeguard it.
 This could mean:

-- Ensuring that patients only know your HIPAA-compliant email address … so any messages that they send to you are protected as soon as they arrive.
+- Ensure that patients only know your HIPAA-compliant email address, so any messages they send to you are protected as soon as they arrive.

 Where can I put ePHI when sending an email?

-When sending an email, you automatically are including “identifiable” information: the recipient’s email address.
-Where can you put the “protected health information” so that the to-be-encrypted email is properly secured and compliant?
-There are generally (and specifically with LuxSci) only 2 places:
+When sending an email, you automatically include “identifiable” information: the recipient’s email address.
+Where can you put the “protected health information” so that the to-be-encrypted email is adequately secured and compliant?
+There are generally (and specifically with LuxSci and most email providers) only two places: